 - name of the internet service provider (e.g. Swisscom, UPC, Sunrise, etc.),

 - date and time of the access, and the

 - technical data (e.g. name and URL of the referring SWICA website if the website was accessed via a link, and the search term if the website was accessed via a search engine.

-Whenever you use certain online services (e.g. premium calculator, policy purchase, competition, comment function, etc.), you may be prompted to enter an email address, your personal details (surname, first name, date of birth), contact information such as the address or phone number, and possibly other personal information and data that requires special protection.
-Unless the nature of the matter calls for a different procedure (e.g. SWICA contacts you in response to a contact form that you have submitted), you will be asked to authorise SWICA to disclose and process your data.
-The respective declaration of consent also informs about the specific data that is processed for a certain purpose.
+3.2 Data processing through the use of online servicesWhenever certain online services are used (e.g. premium calculator, policy purchase, competition, comment function, etc.), the user may be prompted to enter an email address, personal details (surname, first name, date of birth), contact information such as the address or phone number, and possibly other personal information and particularly sensitive personal data.
+Unless the nature of the matter calls for a different procedure (e.g. SWICA contacts the user in response to a contact form has been submitted), the user will be asked to authorise SWICA to disclose and process the data.
+The respective declaration of consent also provides information about the specific data that is processed for a certain purpose.

 All personal data is stored in Switzerland unless specified otherwise in the consent agreement.

 4.1 Data processing during website visitsThe peripheral data that is processed as part of any website access is used primarily to establish the connection and enable our content to be used.
 Furthermore, it is processed for internal, system-related purposes, such as technical administration and system security, for statistical purposes, and for improving the functionality of the website.

 4.2 Data processing through use of online servicesThe personal data which is entered by the user in the respective online services will be used only for purposes to which the user consents.
 If the reason for using the data is derived from the nature of the matter, it is not necessary to obtain consent as described in no. 3.2 and SWICA thus refrains from describing the purpose in detail.